Ainura-tur/dial-cr-replication/README.md

 All datasets are publicly available.
 Three are loaded directly via R packages (`wooldridge`, `CrossScreening`).
 The remainder are downloaded from the original supplement mirrors listed in `data/README.md`.
-MovieLens 100K is downloaded at runtime from the GroupLens server; do not re-host it.
+MovieLens 100K is downloaded at runtime from the GroupLens server and should not be re-hosted.

 ---

+## Note on code provenance

+The `foundation/` directory contains the upstream CR test and MCUB inference implementation that the DIAL pipeline depends on.
+This code originates from a third-party R package cited in the paper (reference 13).
+Full attribution will be provided in the camera-ready version.
+This dependency is the reason the submission cannot be made fully anonymous.

 ## Anonymisation note

-This repository is submitted anonymously for review.
-After acceptance, the permanent URL and author information will be added here.
+This repository is submitted anonymously for peer review.
+Author information and the permanent repository URL will be added in the camera-ready version.